Updated June 9, 2021

 - Received HIPAA-enforcement discretion allowing physicians and patients to use a broader array of telehealth applications and tools.

-- Secured the use of the Defense Production Act (DPA) to provide personal protective equipment (PPE) and other needed resources to front-line responders and physician practices.
+- Secured the use of the Defense Production Act (DPA) to provide personal protective equipment (PPE), vaccines and onshore production of rapid COVID-19 tests.

 - Developed a new CPT code to help physicians pursue payment for additional supply costs associated with caring for patients during the COVID-19 public health emergency.